ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 FIPS 140 restrictions.
 Among other restrictions, it means that only FIPS-approved algorithms are available.
 If the value of this attribute is "false", then the HSM is not restricted to the behavior limited by compliance.

-The UTF8String attribute `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
+The textual attribute `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
 At the time of writing, the strings "FIPS 140-2" or "FIPS 140-3" SHOULD be used.

 The integer attribute `fipslevel` indicates the compliance level to which the device is currently operating and MUST only be 1, 2, 3, or 4.
 The `fipslevel` attribute has no meaning if `fipsboot` is absent or `false`.